GabriFila/app-sagra-pesto/README.md

 - Register button to trigger RegisterDialog

 LoginDialog
-- email and password fields
+- fields: email and password
-- on login redirect to role page
+- on login if user has at least a role redirect to role page else to home

 RegisterDialog
-- email, password, confirm password, name fields
+- fields: email, password, confirm password, name
-- on register redirect to role page
+- on register if user has at least a role redirect to role page else to home

-#### /cassa
-- [ ] CashRegisterPage
-  - [ ] CashRegisterCourse
-    - [ ] CashRegisterDish
-  - [ ] CashRegisterConfirmOrder
-  - [ ] CashRegisterSearchButton

-#### /admin
+#### base/admin
 - [ ] AdminPage
   - [ ] Storage
     - [ ] StorageCourse